Updated 2nd February 2022

 The data controller is ICE Dental Spa.
-The information governance lead is [ Nicole Mclean ] [who is also (in NHS practices) the Data Protection Officer].
+The information governance lead is [ Nicole Mclean ]

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we process are:

 - Personal data for the provision of dental health care

 - Personal data for the purposes of providing treatment plans, recall appointments, reminders or estimates

 - Personal data such as details of family members for the provision of health care to children or for emergency contact details

 - Personal data for the purposes of employed and self-employed team members employment and engagement respectively